 The role of management is to design our executive compensation programs, policies, and governance and make recommendations to the Compensation Committee regarding these matters.
 In this respect, management reviews the effectiveness of our compensation programs, including competitiveness and alignment with the Company's performance goals.
 Management also recommends changes to our compensation programs to facilitate achievement of our performance goals and reviews and makes recommendations with respect to the adoption and approval of, or modifications to, company-wide equity incentive compensation plans.
-Except with respect to our CEO's compensation, our CEO made recommendations to the Compensation Committee regarding base salaries, cash incentive awards, equity incentive awards, and other awards for our executive officers, which were also taken into account by the Compensation Committee in making its decisions regarding executive compensation.
-Our CEO was not present for the discussions of our Compensation Committee regarding his performance and compensation.
+Except with respect to our CEO's compensation, our CEO made recommendations to the Compensation Committee regarding base salaries, cash incentive awards, equity incentive awards, and other awards for our executive officers, which were also taken into account by the Compensation Committee in making its decisions regarding his performance and compensation.
 Following deliberation, the Compensation Committee approved the cash compensation and equity awards for each of our NEOs as described below and in the Summary Compensation Table.